SebastianMaierEPFL/talentedsoup-website/e_i.md

 | FFIU | -0.87 | 0.467 | 0.0015 | 1.38e+05 |
 | FLOT | -0.87 | 0.044 | 0.0072 | 4.17e+07 |

-*Figure 3: These ETFs exhibit muted behavioral expressiveness, acting as market absorbers that respond to new information in a stable and routine manner.
-TFLO, GSY, and NEAR are ultra-conservative fixed-income ETFs primarily used for capital preservation, liquidity management, and yield stability, rather than for expressing market views.
-FLOT and FFIU display structural stability, with price dynamics driven by coupon accrual and gradual rebalancing rather than abrupt information shocks; even when turnover is high, as in FLOT, trading activity does not translate into pronounced price movements, reinforcing their introverted classification.*
+*Figure 3: Introverted ETFs exhibit muted price dynamics and rare discontinuities, consistent with below-average market expressiveness.
+Even in the presence of non-trivial trading activity, price adjustments remain smooth and stable, indicating subdued reactions to new information.
+This behavior reflects a market-level form of restraint: these assets tend to absorb information quietly and remain comparatively insulated from short-term market fluctuations, rather than amplifying shocks.
+Overall, the observed patterns support H2, confirming that introversion captures restrained market expressiveness rather than illiquidity, neglect, or mechanical price rigidity.*

 *Most Extroverted Stocks*